biostochastics/tejas_sandbox/README.md

-# Tejas: Consciousness-Aligned Framework for Machine Intelligence
+# Tejas: Quantum-Physics Inspired Framework For Machine Intelligence

 A quantum-inspired semantic search framework that encodes text into binary fingerprints, achieving 5000x faster search than BERT with 97x memory reduction.